Product Based Education

 While we focus on developing the hard skills of web and mobile product development, the Product College experience is much more than just tech.
 At the Product College, you will learn the soft skills of developing and communicating your vision for a product or a company, write an article that changes the minds of colleagues and peers, and learn the important skill of self-advocacy that will both accelerate your career and, if you choose, help you excel as a founder of your own company.

-Core is required by all students and meets twice a week during the first year.
-In core classes students focus on gaining the core skills that all software engineers, technical founders, and professional people need to succeed.
-Each quarter core classes follow a theme.
+Core is required for all students and meets twice a week during the first year.
+In core classes students focus on gaining the core skills that all software engineers, technical founders, and working professionals need to succeed.
+Each term's core classes follow a theme.

-- 1. Productivity & Product Development - During the first quarter, students focus on establishing productive learning and work habits and gaining initial mastery the fundamental processes of software development and agile product development.
+- 1. Productivity & Developer Success Skills - During the first term, students focus on establishing productive learning and work habits and gain initial mastery of the fundamental processes of software development and agile development.

 In the Product course students learn product development skills by building real products together in teams and solo.
 There are multiple Product courses offered per quarter, and each one has a different domain or theme.
 Students build products that solve a problem inside the course's theme.
 Product course themes in the past have included, Cities and Transportation, Food, Science, Education, Healthcare, Entertainment, Politics, and Space.